Skip to main content

 In sandbox, KYB verification is simulated:

-// Create test customer
+// Create test customer - application is automatically created

 const customer = await dakota.customers.create({